Raccourcis

 inside the posh nice airport

 The Aéroport Nice-Côte d’Azur is the Côte d'Azur‘s primary airport and the third busiest airport in France.
-It has global flights arriving daily, and easy access to Bon via #99 bus, taxi or Uber.
+It has global flights arriving daily, and easy access to Nice via #99 bus, taxi or Uber.

 If you’re wondering how to get from the Nice Airport to Cannes or Monaco, check out the Cannes Transportation Guide et notre Monaco Transportation Guide.